lablup/backend.ai-jail/README.md

 # Backend.ai-jail

-A dynamic sandbox for Sorna kernels.
+A dynamic sandbox for Backend.Ai kernels.

 ## Testing and Debugging